heinsm/dump/README.md

 Influences:
 * Layout from Brume
-* tag and categories from http://www.minddust.com/post/tags-and-categories-on-github-pages/
+* Tag and categories from http://www.minddust.com/post/tags-and-categories-on-github-pages/